2018–19 Aston Villa F.C. season

-The 2018–19 EFL Championship season was Aston Villa's 144th season in English football.
+The 2018-19 season was Aston Villa's 3rd season in the Football League Championship.
+The 2018–19 EFL Championship season was Villa's 144th season in English football.
 It was the club's third consecutive season in the Championship following relegation from the Premier League in the 2015–16 season.
 Villa finished in fifth place and were the winners of the subsequent play-offs to achieve promotion to the Premier League.

 In July 2018, a consortium consisting of Nassef Sawiris and fellow billionaire Wes Edens, referring to themselves as NSWE, purchased a 55% controlling stake worth £30m in English Championship club Aston Villa.
 The club had faced significant cash flow issues under previous owner Tony Xia, and faced a potential winding-up order by HMRC, following an unpaid £4m tax bill.
 Following the takeover, NSWE invested significant funds into addressing said issues.

 Villa surrendered a two-goal lead, drawing 3–3 at home to bottom club Preston North End on 2 October 2018.
 One spectator threw a cabbage at manager, Steve Bruce, and there were calls from home fans on the Holte End for Bruce to go.
 The following day, he was sacked by Villa after a poor run of form.

 A week later, Dean Smith was appointed manager with the club in 15th place, with John Terry as his assistant coach.